ePages-de/restdocs-raml/README.md

 4. add repositories used for dependency resolution.
 We need `jcenter` for `restdocs-raml` and `jitpack` for one of the dependencies we use internally
 5. add the actual `restdocs-raml` dependency to the test scope
 6. `spring-boot` specifies an old version of `org.json:json`.
 We use [everit-org/json-schema](https://github.com/everit-org/json-schema) to generate json schema files.
 This project depends on a newer version of `org.json:json`.
 As versions from BOM always override transitive versions coming in through maven dependencies, you need to add an explicit dependency to `org.json:json:20170516`
-7. optional - add configuration options for restdocs-raml-gradle-plugin see [Gradle plugin configuration](#gradle-plugin-configuration)
+7. add configuration options for restdocs-raml-gradle-plugin see [Gradle plugin configuration](#gradle-plugin-configuration)

 See the [build.gradle](restdocs-raml-sample/build.gradle) for the setup used in the sample project.

 ### Usage with Spring REST Docs

-The class [RamlResourceDocumentation](restdocs-raml/src/main/java/com/epages/restdocs/raml/RamlResourceDocumentation.java) contains the entrypoint for using the [RamlResourceSnippet](restdocs-raml/src/main/java/com/epages/restdocs/raml/RamlResourceSnippet.java).
+The class [RamlResourceDocumentation](restdocs-raml/src/main/java/com/epages/restdocs/raml/RamlResourceDocumentation.java) contains the entry point for using the [RamlResourceSnippet](restdocs-raml/src/main/java/com/epages/restdocs/raml/RamlResourceSnippet.java).

 The most basic form does not take any parameters: